 - We cannot give sick notes for care obtained from other services.
 If you are being treated in the hospital, only the doctor/specialist who attends to you can give you a sick note based on their knowledge of your health.
 The doctor will decide how long you need to stay off work based on your health.

-- Find out more about fit note guidance for hospital doctors (link to policy page)
+- Find out more about fit note guidance for hospital doctors

 - Long-term sick notes for benefits or DWP must come from your specialist.
 If you are working, we also suggest talking to your HR or Occupational Health team for further support